mattermost-community/mattermost-plugin-circleci/README.md

 Get Insights about workflows and jobs:
     - /circleci insight workflows           - Get summary of metrics for workflows over past 90 days for a given project
-    - /circleci insight jobs <job name>     - Get summary of metrics for jobs over past 90 days for a given workflow
+    - /circleci insight jobs <workflow name>     - Get summary of metrics for jobs over past 90 days for a given workflow

 Manage CircleCI projects:
     - /circleci project list-followed           — List followed projects